abilandz/PH8124/Lecture_6/Lecture_6.md

 TeST2 TEST2 TEsT2 TEST2 tEST2
 ```

-When we need case insensitive search, we need to use the flag '-i':
+When we need case insensitive search, we can use the flag '-i':

 ```bash
 grep -i "test" grepExample.txt